 Of course, no-one knew they were talking about me.
 No-one knew that the quiet girl across the desk from them is going to see her secondary partner after work tonight, or that she had a threesome with her partner and an amazing woman they both adore at the weekend, or that the thought of the sex party she’s going to in a couple of weeks is getting her though as much as her incessant supply of coffee.

 I guess what I’m saying is… be careful in your judgement.
 When you throw around blanket condemnation of something you do not understand, there might be someone across the desk from you who now feels a little less safe to be themselves, a little more sure they’ll never come out.
-If my self-protective closets were physical walls, they’d have grown an extra few inches wide today.
+If my self-protective closet had physical walls, they’d have grown an extra few inches thick today.

 Would they have reacted differently if they’d known they were talking about the lifestyle of someone who sat four feet away?
+Am I actually causing more harm than good by choosing to stay in the closet?
 Maybe, maybe not.
 I don’t know.
 Would it humanise the concept if I’d said “hey, actually I’m polyam and it’s really not all that freaky!
 We go on ice-cream dates and have sex and do laundry and walk the dog and argue about whose turn it is to unload the dishwasher, just like you!“?
 Should I have put myself out there, taken the personal risk in the name of sex positivity and fighting the good fight?
 Maybe.
 But I didn’t.
 I felt shame, and I said nothing.
 I felt judged, and I did not feel able to defend myself because they didn’t know it was me they were judging.
 And I felt like a failure to the cause for not speaking up.
+This is what the closet does to you.

 Not being out is a choice I make to protect myself from (at best) intrusive questions and weird judgements, and (at worst) from ridicule, loss of professional respect and possibly risking my job.
 Today I burrowed a little deeper into my closet.